Tips to Save Energy and Money

-Beyond these huge changes, you can also find savings by simply trimming cost in several ways.
+Beyond these huge changes, you can also find savings by simply trimming costs in several ways.
 Here are 5 ideas to save on hot water heater consumption costs.

 Do you always wash your clothes in “hot”?
-Consider washing your clothes with cold or warm settings, rather than hot.
+Consider washing your clothes in cold or warm settings, rather than hot.
 This will save you money and even make your clothes last longer, with less fading and shrinking.
-Cold water works fine, and cold-water detergents help.
+Coldwater works fine, and cold-water detergents help.

 One drop per second adds up to a dollar a month on the heating bill.
 Faucet kits, cartridges, and washers are simple to install.